Q. How does the Bank of England decide and set interest rates?

-As well as trying to target inflation, the Bank of England need to look at other aspects of the economy.
-They need to consider the impact on economic growth and unemployment.
+As well as trying to target inflation, the Bank of England considers other aspects of the economy.
+In particular, they need to consider the impact of monetary policy on economic growth and unemployment.

 Therefore, it is possible that inflation can go above target, but they feel they need to keep interest rates low. e.g. currently, growth is fragile and unemployment high, this encourages the bank to keep interest rates low.

 As we mentioned in different types of inflation, there are different measures of inflation.
 If CPI rises because of temporary factors like volatile energy prices or indirect taxes, this is likely to be less cause for concern.

 However, if inflation occurs because the economy is overheating and there is rampant wage inflation – this presents a stronger case for raising interest rates to moderate economic growth and prevent boom and busts.